Instructions for Authors

 The Editor's decision is final.
 Referees advise the Editor, who is responsible for the final decision to accept or reject the article.

 Becoming a referee for EJMSE: If you are not currently a referee of EJMSE but would like to be considered as a referee, please contact the editorial office at: editor@ejmse.com.
-The benefits of refereeing for EJMSE include the opportunity to read, see, and evaluate the latest work in your research area at an early stage, and to contribute to the overall integrity of academic research and its published documentation.
+The benefits of refereeing for EJMSE include the opportunity to read, see, and evaluate the latest work in your research area at an early stage, as well as contribute to the overall integrity of academic research and its published documentation.
 You may also be able to cite your work for EJMSE as part of your professional development requirements for various professional societies and organizations.

 All complaints will be acknowledged within three working days.

 For all matters related to the policies, procedures, editorial content, and actions of the editorial staff, the decision of the Editor-in-Chief will be final.
-If the Editor-in-Chief is unavailable for any reason, the complaint will be referred to the Executive Editor of EJMSE.
+If the Editor-in-Chief is unavailable for any reason, the complaint will be referred to the executive editor of EJMSE.

 Conflicts of Interest Policy: Transparency and objectivity in research are essential for EJMSE.
 These principles are strictly followed in our peer review process and decision for publication.
 Manuscript submissions are assigned to reviewers in an effort to minimize potential conflicts of interest.
-The following relationships between reviewers and authors are considered conflicts and are avoided: Current colleagues, recent colleagues, recent co-authors, and doctoral students for which editor served as their committee chair.
+The following relationships between reviewers and authors are considered conflicts and are avoided: Current colleagues, recent colleagues, recent co-authors, and doctoral students for which the editor served as their committee chair.
 After papers are assigned, individual reviewers are required to inform the editor-in-chief of any conflicts mentioned in the list above and any other conflicts that may exist.

 Informed Consent Policy: Author(s) should comply with the following conditions in order to meet ethical and legal standards for work with human subjects: